Matthew-Hurrell/viva-la-nacho/README.md

 ### Full Recipe Details

 The full recipe details page is a template used to display the full information of a recipe.
 Each published recipe has a recipe details page.
-Theses pages are available for all users to view, including non logged in users.
+Theses pages are available for all users to view, including non-logged-in users.
 The main purpose of the page is to display the full recipe method and ingredients.
 Users will generally navigate to a full recipe page by clicking the view recipe button on the recipe card either on the home page or the all recipes page.
 As the user has now shown a specific interest in the recipe, all the information about the recipe is displayed here.

 ![Recipe Details](readme/assets/images/recipe-details-1.png)

 #### Recipe Details

 The first section of the recipe page features the recipe image.
-When there is more than one image a gallery of images is displayed underneath the main image.
-Basic recipe details and information is displayed in the top section such as cooking and prep time and allergens.
+When there is more than one image, a gallery of images is displayed underneath the main image.
+Basic recipe details and information is displayed in the top section, such as cooking, prep time and allergens.
 There is also an icon on the image which allows the user to like the recipe.
-In the middle section there is two columns of text displaying the recipe ingredients and method.
+In the middle section there are two columns of text displaying the recipe ingredients and method.
 These fields are both summernote fields so they accept fully formatted and styled user text.
 Each section on the recipe details page is separated by a divider to clearly illustrate the different segments.

 ![Recipe Details](readme/assets/images/recipe-details-2.png)